amd/aocl-data-analytics/doc/options/all_table.rst

 .. _opts_nonlinearleastsquares:

-Nonlinear least squares
+nonlinear least squares
 ==============================================

 The following options are supported.

-.. csv-table:: :strong:`Table of options for Nonlinear least squares.`
+.. csv-table:: :strong:`Table of options for nonlinear least squares.`
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

    "ralfit model", "string", ":math:`s=` `hybrid`", "NLLS model to solve.", ":math:`s=` `gauss-newton`, `hybrid`, `quasi-newton`, or `tensor-newton`."
    "print level", "integer", ":math:`i=1`", "Set level of verbosity for the solver: from 0, indicating no output, to 5, which is very verbose.", ":math:`0 \le i \le 5`"
    "derivative test tol", "real", ":math:`r=10^{-4}`", "Tolerance used to check user-provided derivatives by finite-differences.
 If <print level> is 1, then only the entries with larger discrepancy are reported, and if print level is greater than or equal to 2, then all entries are printed.", ":math:`0 < r \le 10`"